WebFuzzing/EvoMaster/README.md

   to lack of bytecode analysis).

 * _Authentication_: we support auth based on authentication headers and cookies.
-   However, at the moment we do not support OAuth.
+   However, at the moment we do not support OAuth, nor authentication in black-box testing.

 __Known limitations__: